Skip to main content

 );

--- View tracked contracts
+-- View tracked contracts (includes updated_at timestamp)

-SELECT * FROM turbo.tracked_contracts;
+SELECT * FROM streamling.tracked_contracts;

 Within seconds, your pipeline will start processing transfers for these contracts!